floragunncom/search-guard-docs/_docs/logstash.md

 }
 ```

-## Setting up permissions for the logstash user
+## Permissions for the logstash user

-The default permissions, which are also used in the sample configuration files, are as follows:
+The required permissions for the logstash user are as follows:

 ```yaml
 sg_logstash: